a00908270/masterthesis/thesis.md

 The controller manager mainly operates different controllers that constantly check the shared state of the cluster in `etcd` via the apiserver \cite{kub_comp} and if the current state differs towards the desired state it takes compensating measures \cite{kub_intro}.

-For example the node controller's task is to react when nodes go offline or down.
+One of the node controller's tasks is to react when nodes go offline or down.
 The replication controller makes sure that the defined number of desired pods is identical to the number of currently deployed pods in the cluster and scales applications up or down accordingly.
 The endpoints controller populates the endpoints to services \cite{kub_comp}

 ##### cloud-controller-manager